Which open-weight model should we choose? MoE? Q4?

 UD-Q8_K_XL38.7 GB

-8bit is very close to full precision (16bit) quality.
+8-bit is very close in quality to full precision (16-bit).

-The increase in perplexity (difficulty of predicting text) is almost zero, so it is chosen for research and verification purposes or in environments with ample VRAM.
+The increase in perplexity (the difficulty of predicting text) is almost zero, making it a good choice for research and verification purposes or in environments with ample VRAM.

 What is MoE (Mixture of Experts)?